 Staggered Path Lighting

-With staggered path lighting, light fixtures are placed on alternating sides of a path at an even distance.
-This light pattern helps add balance and a modern look while highlighting the pathway with light.
+With staggered path lighting, light fixtures are placed on alternating sides of a path at equal intervals.
+This light pattern helps add balance and a modern look while highlighting the pathway.

 Linear Path Lighting

-With linear path lighting, light fixtures are placed on one side of the path at an even distance from each other.
+With linear path lighting, light fixtures are placed on one side of the path at even intervals.
 Liner path lighting offers a consistent look.

 Common Types of Pathlights

-The following are several types of pathlights that Enhanced Outdoor Lighting & Design offers.
+The following are several types of pathlights offered by Enhanced Outdoor Lighting & Design, Inc.

 Garden Lights

 Garden lights have a canopy that reflects down onto the adjacent paths and garden beds.
-They typically stand anywhere between 18 and 24 inches.
+They typically stand between 18 and 24 inches tall.

 Downlights

-Downlights focus a beam of light downwards to illuminate a pathway or plants, such as trees.
-Downlights must be installed on places such as poles, walls, or adjacent trees.
+Downlights focus a beam of light downward to illuminate pathways or plants, such as trees.
+Downlights must be installed on poles, walls, or adjacent trees.
 The farther away the light is from the path, the larger the illumination area.

 Bollard Lights

 Bollard lights are unique pathway lights with a 360-degree light spread.
 They are traditionally used to light garden beds and walkways simultaneously.
-Due to their brightness, these lights are often placed at the beginnings and ends of walkways.
+Due to their brightness, these lights are often placed at the beginning and end of walkways.

 Flush Lights

-Flush lights are set flush to a path or other surface.
-When placed in a path, they softly illuminate upwards, creating a wide light spread and relaxing atmosphere.
-Unlike other fixtures, flush lights offer a discrete look during the daytime.
+Flush lights are flush with a path or other surface.
+When placed in a path, they softly illuminate upwards, creating a wide light spread and a relaxing atmosphere.
+Unlike other fixtures, flush lights offer a discreet look during the daytime.

-Kichler Walkway Lighting for Landscape Beauty and Safety
+Kichler Outdoor Lighting for Landscape Beauty and Safety

 At Enhanced Outdoor Lighting & Design, we proudly use Kichler LED light fixtures.
-Kichler walkway lights are a great way to add beauty to paths and the landscape.
+Kichler walkway lights are a great way to enhance paths and the landscape.
 You can choose from a diverse selection of Kichler path lighting fixtures that offer a variety of looks.

-Along with aesthetic benefits, Kichler walkway lighting can make paths easier and safer to navigate in the dark by illuminating tripping hazards, edges of pathways, and elevation changes.
+In addition to aesthetic benefits, Kichler walkway lighting can make paths easier and safer to navigate in the dark by illuminating tripping hazards, pathway edges, and elevation changes.

-As LED lights are much cooler to the touch than conventional lighting, it is safer if someone accidentally comes into contact with them.
+Because outdoor LED lights are much cooler to the touch than conventional lighting, they are safer if someone accidentally comes into contact with them.

 Spread Lighting for Landscape Illumination

-While path lighting tends to have functional and aesthetic benefits, spread lighting’s purpose is more for aesthetics.
-It can do an excellent job adding visual intrigue and 360 degrees of lighting to low-lying landscape features, such as gardens or rock beds.
+While path lighting tends to have functional and aesthetic benefits, spread lighting is primarily for aesthetics.
+It can do an excellent job of adding visual intrigue and 360-degree illumination to low-lying landscape features, such as gardens or rock beds.
 Spread lights can illuminate xeriscapes and zeroscapes.
 Zeroscapes and xeriscapes are popular options in the Austin and San Antonio area, given their climates.

 Path Lighting Benefits and Features:

-Path lighting offers a great deal of benefits.
+Path lighting offers numerous benefits.
 The following list includes a few examples.

 Energy-Efficiency